 Note 2: If you want your slide numbers to appear in a different location or with different formatting on your other slide layouts, you can manually adjust and format it as you see fit within those individual slide layouts.

-With the slide number set and formatted, you can then close the Slide Master View by selecting the Close Master View command in the Slide Master Tab of your PowerPoint ribbon.
+With your slide number properly set and formatted, you can then close the Slide Master View by selecting the Close Master View command in the Slide Master Tab of your PowerPoint ribbon.

 Back in the Normal View of your PowerPoint presentation, you now need to insert the slide numbers.
 So from the Insert Tab in your ribbon, select the Slide Number command to launch the Header and Footer Dialog box.